lablup/backend.ai-docs-webui/docs/login/login.rst

    :alt: Signup dialog

 .. note::
-   Depending on the server configuration and plugin settings, sign up by anonymous user may not be allowed.
+   Depending on the server configuration and plugin settings, signing up by anonymous user may not be allowed.
 In that case, please contact administrator of your system.